 Since his time as a leading figure in the Buddhist Peace movement in 1960s Vietnam, Thich Nhat Hanh has insisted there is no such thing as “a war for peace”: peace begins with stopping the bombing.
 He emphasises the importance of not taking sides in a conflict.
 He teaches that “The real enemy of man is not man.
 The real enemy is our ignorance, discrimination, fear, craving, and violence.”

 In 1966 he left Vietnam for the US to call for peace, and paid the price of exile.
 He helped persuade Dr. Martin Luther King, Jr, to come out against the War, shifting the tide of public opinion.
-Unable to return to home, Thich Nhat Hanh went on to lead the Buddhist Peace Delegation at the Paris Peace Talks.
+In January 1967 Dr. King publicly nominated him for the Nobel Peace Prize, calling him “an apostle of peace and non-violence” whose “ideas for peace, if applied, would build a monument to ecumenism, to world brotherhood, to humanity.”
+Exiled from his homeland, Thich Nhat Hanh went on to lead the Vietnamese Buddhist Peace Delegation at the Paris Peace Talks.

 If you want peace, you have to be peace